 Kim completed her Bachelor of Elementary Education at the University of Alberta in 2000.
 She has taught students at nearly every level, but spent most of her career with children aged 10 through 12.
 She has experience teaching English, French and she is fluent in Spanish.

 Kim is currently finishing up her Master of Counselling degree through City University of Seattle.
 She completed the Grief Recovery Method training in August of 2019.
-Additionally, she is registered for EMDR training in April and has already completed training for Acceptance and Commitment Therapy.
+Additionally, she is registered for EMDR training in the Fall of 2020 has already completed training for Acceptance and Commitment Therapy.